 Using common sense and staying safe in the park are important at all times, and Mammoth Hot Springs is no exception.
 Elk live in this area year-round and often exhibit wild and unpredictable behavior.
 As the visitor center and hotel are nearby, tourists are placed in closer proximity to wildlife than in many other areas of Yellowstone.
 Swan Lake Flat just down the road is an excellent place to watch for cranes, ducks, and other waterfowl, while the canyon face of Mount Everts yields bighorn sheep.

 Regardless of where you are in the park, always remember to keep your distance from wildlife.
-Approaching on foot within 100 yards of bears or wolves, or within 25 yards of other wildlife is strictly prohibited, so don’t forget to keep your binoculars or telephoto lenses handy for safe viewing.
-Mimicking animal sounds and feeding the wildlife are both illegal in Yellowstone, as mimicking is considered harassment, while feeding the wildlife can lead to them catching diseases or even having to be killed if they become too aggressive looking for more food.
+Approaching on foot within 100 yards of bears or wolves, or within 25 yards of other wildlife is strictly prohibited, so don’t forget to keep your binoculars, telephoto lenses and/or your Hawkin System handy for safe viewing.
+Mimicking animal sounds and feeding the wildlife are both illegal in Yellowstone, as mimicking is considered harassment, while feeding the wildlife can lead to them catching diseases or even having to be killed if they become too aggressive while looking for more food.
 Keeping the park safe for both animals and tourists is important and depends on everyone using good judgment.

 Yellowstone National Park contains one of the country’s most complex and fascinating ecosystems.
 From the geysers to the animals to the striking scenery, the park boasts unlimited opportunity for wildlife watching and birding, no matter which area you visit.
 Plan your Yellowstone vacation today!